timothy-gregg/counterpoint_blog/_posts/2018-07-24-blog-is-born.md

 My tech stack
 ---
-For data analysis, my weapon of choice is the [Python programming language](http://python.org){:target="_blank"}.
+For data analysis, my weapon of choice is the [Python](http://python.org){:target="_blank"} programming language.
 I’m still pretty bad at using it, but I get a bit better every day.
-I’m also learning to use [R](https://www.r-project.org/){:target="_blank"} for statistical analysis.
+I’m also learning to use [R](https://www.r-project.org/){:target="_blank"} for statistical stuff.

 This site is built with [Jekyll](https://jekyllrb.com/){:target="_blank"} and hosted on GitHub Pages.
 Until recently I used [WordPress](http://wordpress.org){:target="_blank"} for all my web projects.
 This time around, I decided to try a different approach.